Invercargill: Geography

 Invercargill is the southernmost city in the Commonwealth of Nations.
 Invercargill is situated on the fertile and alluvial Southland Plains, which is amongst some of New Zealand's most fertile farmland.
 Southern Invercargill lies on the shore of the New River Estuary, while the northern parts lie on the banks of the Waihopai River.
-A tributary of the Waihopai is the Otepuni Stream or Creek, which flows from east to west through the city and under the railway yards.
+The Otepuni Stream or Creek, which flows from east to west through the city, through Otepuni Gardens, and under the railway yards.
 10 kilometres west of the city centre lies Oreti Beach, a long expanse of sand stretching from the Sandy Point area to nearby Riverton.